|

 drugs, including steroids that were designed to enhance performance

+and to evade drug tests.
 Ashcroft's indictments were the most public expression to date of

 the growing ties between the effort to "clean up" sports and the larger